Climate change - communication challenge

 Additional costs and requirements

-For week 1 it would be helpful if you could bring (on paper) a copy of 1 or 2 images related to climate change.
+It would be helpful if you could bring (on paper) a copy of 1 or 2 images related to climate change.

 Handouts and links to further reading will be provided, but you may want to bring a notebook and pen for jottings.